kenjinc/university-dining-impact-model/data/cleaning-script.md

 will need to make systematized decisions about whether to (a) supplement the data made available through the EdStats database with government-provided enrollment data or (b) remove the

-Of the 67 cases that fall into this first category, we will need to make systematized decisions about whether to (a) supplement the data made available through the EdStats database with government-provided enrollment data or (b) remove the

-From these two lists, we will need to construct a systematized process for reconciling two types of cases: countries that need to be adjusted and countries that will be removed from our analysis.

-We will first identify the instances where there are differences in the naming conventions between the two countries.

-We will then identify the instances where there is data for the country in one data source but not the other.

 ## Writing the Final Data File